An Interview With

 Author Samuel Garza Bernstein

 Author, screenwriter, and playwright SAMUEL GARZA BERNSTEIN is the winner of a Stonewall Book Award from the American Library Association for Uncommon Heroes.
 He will direct the stage musical adaptation of his acclaimed book Mr. Confidential: The Man, His Magazine & The Movieland Massacre That Changed Hollywood Forever in 2023, for which he is also writing the book and lyrics.
 He has written, produced, and directed in multiple tv formats and genres, indie film, both musical and non-musical theater, and is the author of three books.
-His life and writing reflect the wild intersections of modern life—born to an undocumented Mexican mother who passed as white, with a fake name; and a psychotic Jewish father who allegedly sold arms to the Palestinians in Egypt, where his family
+His life and writing reflect the wild intersections of modern life—born to an undocumented Mexican mother and a psychotic Jewish father who allegedly sold arms to the Palestinians in Egypt, where his family

 lived for a year.That story will soon be explored in a TV adaptation of his hit solo stage show The Secret World of Danny Lopez.
 In 2024 Applause Books will publish his latest book, WWJD: What Would Joan Crawford Do?—exploring the films and cultural impact of Ms. Crawford.